All About Arugula Microgreens: Fast and Easy Growing

 Enjoying your fresh Arugula Microgreens

 Arugula microgreens can be added to a variety of dishes.
 Their peppery flavor makes them a delicious addition to salads, baked potatoes, and eggs.
-Try it alongside some delicious texture from pea microgreens and the nutrient-dense red cabbage microgreens in our easy Microgreens Growing Kit.
-There are so many ways to enjoy their delicious and healthy benefits that you may want to start a new tray every week to always have a fresh supply.
+Try it alongside some delicious texture from pea microgreens and the nutrient-dense red cabbage microgreens.
+There are so many ways to enjoy the delicious, healthy benefits that you may want to start a new tray each week to keep a fresh supply. Â

 What are the nutritional benefits of Arugula microgreens?